pachyderm/pachyderm/migration/1.2.2-1.2.3/README.md

+## Backup

+Please backup your metadata storage system before running this script.
+See the [migration README](../README.md) for details.

 ## How to run this script

 Make sure that your `kubectl` has been configured correctly to talk to the Kubernetes cluster where your Pachyderm runs.
 Then simply: